jdereg/json-io/README.md

   * Improved read speed (roughly 50% faster).
   * Black-list support for excluding fields.
 Submitted by @sgandon
   * Pretty-print with support for options.
 Submitted by @dtracers
+  * Ability to use writeObject() API to write the 'body only'.
+Submitted by @francisu
+  * Bug fix: Unclear error sometimes when a class could not be loaded.
+Submitted by @francisu
+  * Enhancement: Provide optional notification of missing field.
+Submitted by @francisu
  * 4.4.0
   * JsonReader.jsonToMaps() API is no longer recommended (not yet deprecated).
 These can easily be turned into JsonReader.jsonToJava(json, [(JsonReader.USE_MAPS):true]).
 The one difference is the return value will match the return value type of the JSON (not always be a Map).
  * 4.3.1